101 Things to do in Thailand from my Bucket List

 42. Visit the Train Market

 The train market is a market that literally runs on a live railway track.
-The vendors shuffle their stuff and get them out of the way as soon as the train arrive (that’s two times a day).
+The vendors shuffle their stuff and get them out of the way as soon as the train arrive.
+This happens twice a day.
 And then they go back to the routine once it passes.

 Book a Day Tour: Damnoen Saduak Floating Market & Maeklong Train Market Tour